Privacy Policy.

 - Supabase, which hosts our database and stores your plans and account information.

 - Vercel, which hosts and serves the website.
-[FILL: confirm whether you use Vercel Analytics; if so, name it here.]

 We do not sell personal information, and we do not share it with advertisers.